Reza Taheri, PharmD, MBADean

-Jessica Louie, PharmD, BCCCPAssistant Professor, Department of Pharmacy Practice
+Jessica Louie, PharmD, BCCCP, APhAssistant Professor, Department of Pharmacy Practice

-Jessica Louie earned her Bachelor of Arts in Biological Sciences with magna cum laude and her Doctor of Pharmacy degrees from the University of Southern California.
+Jessica Louie earned her Bachelor of Arts in Biological Sciences and her Doctor of Pharmacy degrees from the University of Southern California.
 Dr. Louie completed an ASHP accredited PGY1 Pharmacy Practice Residency and a PGY2 Critical Care Specialty Residency at University of Utah Hospitals and Clinics.
 During her residencies, she obtained a post-doctorate teaching certificate.
-She is a Board Certified Critical Care Pharmacist (BCCCP) in addition to certification in advanced cardiovascular life support (ACLS) and pediatric advanced life support (PALS).
+She is a Board Certified Critical Care Pharmacist (BCCCP) and Advanced Practice Pharmacist (APh).
+Additionally, Dr. Louie also holds certifications in advanced cardiovascular life support (ACLS), pediatric advanced life support (PALS) and basic life support (BLS).
 Dr. Louie has taught students both in the didactic and clinical settings, and provided patient care along with fellow residents and practitioners in an interprofessional team setting.

-Dr. Louie’s research experiences are in the areas of cystic fibrosis and critical care with prospective and retrospective studies showcased at international meetings.
-Her research interests include sedation, infectious diseases, pharmacokinetics/pharmacodynamics, medication reconciliation and safety in the intensive care units (ICU).
+Dr. Louie’s research experiences are in the areas of critical care and cystic fibrosis with prospective and retrospective studies showcased at international meetings.
+Her research interests include sedation, post-ICU syndrome, infectious disease, and pharmacokinetics/pharmacodynamics in the intensive care units (ICU).
 She is a licensed pharmacist in California and Utah.

 Glenn Morataya, PharmDAssistant Professor, Department of Pharmacy Practice